Other support options

 • The Career Centre (requires log-in)

-Here you can get advice and guidance about internships, CV feedback, and job applications, and various events are held. (requires log-in)
+Here you can get advice and guidance about internship, CV feedback and job applications.
+In addition, the Career Centre holds various events.

 • The student chaplain (requires log-in)

-The student chaplain can talk to you if you are experiencing a life crisis, grief, etc.: (requires log-in)
+You can talk with the student chaplain if you are experiencing a life crisis, grief, etc.

 • DTU’s clubs